Two Red Bowls

 2. Return the beef to the pot, followed by the tomatoes, tomato powder (or paste), and wine, and stir until evenly combined.
 Cover and place in the oven for 2 ½ to 3 hours, stirring every 30 to 45 minutes, until the beef shreds easily and the sauce is flavorful and rich.

 3. Remove from oven and adjust salt and pepper to taste, along with the brown sugar if the sauce is too tart.
-Stir in the orzo noodles, along with about 1 ½ cups of water -- this doesn’t need to be exact, but should be enough that the orzo noodles are swimming and have plenty of room to cook.
+Stir in the orzo noodles, along with about 1 ½ cups of water — this doesn’t need to be exact, but should be enough that the orzo noodles are swimming and have plenty of room to cook.
 At this point, you can finish the stew on the stove until the orzo is cooked through and al dente, about 10 minutes on the stovetop depending on the size and brand of noodles; you can also return the pot to the oven for about 10-15 minutes.
 If finishing the noodles in the oven, stir once about halfway through cooking to make sure the noodles on top get cooked.
 Once the orzo is cooked to your liking, portion out the beef and orzo and serve with plenty of grated Parmesan on top.
 Enjoy!

 you may also like

-View More: beef· celebrations & gatherings· cooking· dinner· holidays· lunch· pasta and noodles· savory
+view more: beef· celebrations & gatherings· cooking· dinner· holidays· lunch· pasta and noodles· savory

-« summertime bits and bats
+Previous Post: « summertime bits and bats

-chai masala bundt cakes »
+Next Post: chai masala bundt cakes »

 say hello!
-Cancel reply

 Your email address will not be published.
+Required fields are marked *

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-1. minapark1 says
+1. minapark1

-09.21.2017 at 7:20 am
+September 21, 2017 at 7:20 am

 Wow, as a recovering lawyer, I am so impressed that you lawyered like crazy these past weeks, finished your manuscript (hooray!), ate all the good things in New York, rocked it as a mom and then knocked out this delicious sounding recipe.
 I bow down to you! xx